walterpg/google-drive-sync/docs2/privacy/index.md

 so is subject to GitHub [terms](https://help.github.com/en/github/site-policy/github-terms-of-service) for hosted content, and the GitHub [privacy statement](https://help.github.com/en/github/site-policy/github-privacy-statement).
 Please review GitHub's own cookie [policy statement](https://docs.github.com/en/github/site-policy/github-privacy-statement#our-use-of-cookies-and-tracking) there.

----

-#### OAuth 2.0

-As with Google Sync Plugin 3.0, this release offers flexible options for securing Google Drive account access.
-You may use the plugin's "built-in" OAuth 2.0 credentials, or [your own personal credentials](#obtaining-custom-oauth-20-credentials), with the assurance that, from the perspective of KeePass and the plugin, no personal information is logged, shared, or used for any purpose other than to read and write the KeePass database to and from Google Drive.